AyushBishnoi/Tax-Calculator/README.md

 <img src="https://github.com/AyushBishnoi/Tax-Calculator/assets/123483082/23649c47-cd05-4a71-82c4-7064fd43409d" width="450" height="500">

 #### Case 3: When we try to write any characters in the Gross Income, Extra Income and Deductions input field instead of number.
-Then Error icon will appear with a message "Please enter numbers only"
+Then Error icon will appear with a message "Please enter numbers only".
 Image 1: Show Error icon in the Gross income, Extra income and deductions input field. </br>
 Image 2: When we hover over the error icon it will show a message "Please enter numbers only".